bodkan/ku-popgen2023/README.md

 ## Other R package dependencies

 I will use some tidyverse packages for analysis and plotting.

-I recommend you install the following packages:

-    install.packages(c("tidyverse", "MASS"))

-Note that *tidyverse* is a huge collection of packages so the installation might take a bit of time.
+You can install them with:

+    install.packages(c("dplyr", "ggplot2"))"

 # Testing the setup